Christmas decoration

 (pronounced: orahnyacha)

-Savory Christmas treat orahnjaca, or the walnut cake is probably the most famous cake in Croatia.
-If you would ask people to name some traditional Croatian Christmas cakes, orahnjaca would definitely be on top of the list.
-Housewives make it not only at Christmas time, but also for Easter, and for various family celebrations.
+The savory Christmas treat orahnjaca, or walnut cake, is probably the most famous cake in Croatia.
+If you asked people to name some traditional Croatian Christmas cakes, orahnjaca would definitely be at the top of the list.
+Housewives make it not only at Christmas time, but also for Easter, and family celebrations.
 Since Christmas is approaching, here is the list of ingredients to make your life easier...

 • 40 dag of white flour